How to Measure a Dog: Finding the Perfect Fit

 How should I measure for a dog coat or sweater?

-To measure for a coat or sweater, start from the base of your dog's neck and then measure to the base of their tail.
+To measure for a coat or sweater, start from the base of your dog's neck to the base of their tail.
 Also, measure the circumference of the widest part of your dog's chest.

 What's the process for measuring paw size for dog boots?

 To measure paw size for dog boots, press your dog's paw onto a piece of paper to mimic the weight-bearing shape.
-Measure the width and length of this imprint so you can ensure you pick the proper dog bootie or shoe size for your pup.
+Measure the width and length of this imprint to ensure you pick the proper dog bootie or shoe size for your pup.

 How do I measure for doggie boots with adjustable straps?